 A Penny Saved Is a Billion Dollars To Spend and Invest

 With fresh volatility in oil production comes the fear that the most price-sensitive states will be hurt the most.
 Exceptionally vulnerable states include Oklahoma, Wyoming and North Dakota.
 Texas, the nation’s leading oil producer—one of the world’s top producers, in fact—is diversified well enough to not feel the pain as much.

 What’s bad for oil producers, though, turns out to be good for American consumers, who are already benefiting from lower gasoline prices.
-According to AAA’s Daily Fuel Gauge Report, the national average for a gallon of gas is $3.16, down more than 6 percent from $3.35 a year ago.
+As of this writing, the national average for a gallon of gas is $3.10, down from $3.35 a year ago, according to AAA’s Daily Fuel Gauge Report.